jon-ruckwood/hal-feed-server/README.md

         }
     }

+Notes:

+* Resource attributes are hidden when viewing the feed.
+This content is visible when requesting to view a specific feed entry (via the "self" link).
-Note that each feed entry will include an "id" and "published" property.
+* Each feed entry will include an "id" and "published" property.
 The "id" is guaranteed to be unique per feed entry.
-To avoid conflicts, please avoid usage of these names for resource attributes.
+To avoid conflicts, please avoid usage of these names for submitted resource attributes.

-## To request specific entry from feed:
+## To request a specific entry from feed:

     GET: http://publicBaseUrl/feedName/47407be8-f89c-466e-a7c9-cc57cc279bba  HTTP 1.1